shaoyuanlo/EDANet/README.md

 ## Citation
 If EDANet is useful for your research, please consider citing our paper:

-*   S.-Y. Lo, H.-M. Hang, S.-W. Chan, and J.-J. Lin, “Efficient dense modules of asymmetric convolution for real-time semantic segmentation,” arXiv preprint arXiv: 1809.06323, 2018.
+*   S.-Y. Lo, H.-M. Hang, S.-W. Chan, and J.-J. Lin, “Efficient dense modules of asymmetric convolution for real-time semantic segmentation,” in ACM International Conference on Multimedia in Asia (ACMMM Asia), 2019.